ihmeuw/vivarium_research/docs/source/intervention_models/maternal_anemia_intervention/index.rst

   * - Population mean hemoglobin
     - Additive
     - non-PLW
-    - Differential effect by intervention tier
+    - Effects are not stratified by intervention tiers
   * - Population mean hemoglobin
     - Additive and multiplicative combined
     - PLW
-    - Differential effect by intervention tier
+    - Effects are stratified by intervention tiers

 Baseline Coverage Data
 ++++++++++++++++++++++